Hill, Richard, Sir, 1733-1808.

 - Online

-Hard measure , or a real statement of facts, in a letter to the burgesses, and freemen burgesses, of the town of Shrewsbury.
-With a few expostulations and remarks Addressed to the new Candidate The Honourable William Hill.
-Occasioned by the very peculiar and unwarrantable manner, in which he has frequently introduced the name of Sir Richard Hill, into his late printed Addresses.
-Et Tu Brute!!!
-Cic.
-By Sir Richard Hill, Bart.
+Hard measure, or A real statement of facts, in a letter to the burgesses, and freemen burgesses, of the town of Shrewsbury .
+With a few expostulations and remarks addressed to the new candidate the Honourable William Hill.
+Occasioned by the very peculiar and unwarrantable manner, in which he has repeatedly introduced the name of Sir Richard Hill, into his late printed addresses.
+By Sir Richard Hill, bart.

 Hill, Richard, Sir, 1733-1808.Date: [1795?]